ksteve28/Fit-or-Faux/README.md

 &nbsp;
 </div>

-As one can tell there is can be quite a discrepancy so it would be benficial to see where these lay on a total distribution.
+As one can tell there is can be quite a discrepancy so it would be benficial to see how this falls on a total distribution.
 &nbsp;

 <div align="center">